Geraldine Page: 1945–1969: Early stage and film

 Between 1966 and 1969, Page appeared in two holiday-themed television productions based on stories by Truman Capote: "The Christmas Memory" (for ABC Stage 67) and the television film The Thanksgiving Visitor, both of which earned her two consecutive Emmy Awards for Best Actress.
 In 1967, Page appeared again onstage in Peter Shaffer's Black Comedy/White Lies, a production which also included Michael Crawford and Lynn Redgrave, who were making their Broadway debuts.
 The same year, she appeared opposite Fred MacMurray in the Walt Disney-produced musical The Happiest Millionaire.
 Bosley Crowther of The New York Times was critical of the film, noting: "Geraldine Page and Gladys Cooper...square off in one musical scene of socially up-staging each other that is drenched in perfumed vulgarity.
 But, then, the whole picture is vulgar.
 It is an over-decorated, over-fluffed, over-sentimentalized endeavor to pretend the lace-curtain millionaires are—or were—every bit as folksy as the old prize-fighters and the Irish brawlers in the saloon."

-Mid-career work

 Page starred opposite Ruth Gordon in the thriller What Ever Happened to Aunt Alice?
 (1969), the third and final film in the Robert Aldrich-produced trilogy which followed What Ever Happened to Baby Jane?
 (1962) and Hush...Hush, Sweet Charlotte (1964).
 The film is based on the novel The Forbidden Garden by Ursula Curtiss and features Page as Claire Marrable, a recently widowed socialite, who, discovers that her husband has left her virtually nothing.
 The widow hires a number of unsuspecting housekeepers whom she murders one by one and robs them of their life savings in order to keep up her extravagant lifestyle.
 Writing for The New York Times, Vincent Canby deemed the film "an amusingly baroque horror story told by a master misogynist," and praised Page's "affecting" performance.